 In 2022, I was selected as an ACM Distinguished Member for my long-standing contribution to the field of computing.

-I am the general co-chair of ACM CHI 2023 conference, which will take place in Hamburg and online in April 2023.
-I am also one one of the organisers of the Dagstuhl perspectives workshop on A Human-Computer Interaction Perspective to Drive Change towards Sustainable Future, which will take place in February 2023.
+I was the general co-chair of ACM CHI 2023 conference, which will take place in Hamburg and online in April 2023.
+I was also one one of the organisers of the Dagstuhl perspectives workshop on A Human-Computer Interaction Perspective to Drive Change towards Sustainable Future, which took place in February 2023.

 Since 2009, in the editorial board of Interacting with Computers journal (IwC) published by Elsevier and since 2018, in the editorial board of Behaviour & Information Technology (BIT).
 In 2016-2019 I was the steering committee chair for the MobileHCI conference series.